onspli/chess/docs/README.md

 ---
 ### FEN::fullmove

-Fullmove number: The number of the full move.
-It starts at 1, and is incremented after Black's move.
+Get Fullmove number

 ```php
 FEN::fullmove(  ): int
 ```

+The number of the full move.
+It starts at 1, and is incremented after Black's move.